debops/debops/docs/meta/policy/ai-contributions.rst

 This policy does not apply to:

-- AI-assisted language utilities: spelling and grammar checkers, translators, provided they do not generate novel content or restructure logic.
+- Non-LLM language utilities: spelling and grammar checkers, and machine translation that does not use LLMs, provided they do not generate novel content or restructure logic.
+Machine translation performed by an LLM produces content originally created by an LLM and is subject to the ``Generated-By: LLM`` trailer requirement.
 - Authorized bots owned and operated by the DebOps Project (for example CI integrations, automated testing infrastructure).

+This policy governs contributions to the DebOps Project.
+It does not govern the use of LLM output against live infrastructure — for example playbooks generated or modified by an LLM and executed against managed hosts.
+That use is covered by the project's operational safeguards and verification tooling, not by this document.

 Transition
 ----------